Patrick Wisdom Player Props: Cubs vs. Athletics

 Patrick Wisdom At The Plate

-- Among qualifying batters in MLB play, he ranks 60th in batting average, 86th in on-base percentage, and first in slugging.
+- Among qualifying batters in MLB play, he ranks 63rd in batting average, 90th in on-base percentage, and second in slugging.

-- Wisdom enters this game on a four-game hitting streak.
-In his last games, he's hitting .350 with five homers.
+- Wisdom enters this game on a five-game hitting streak.
+Over the course of his last outings, he's hitting .348 with five homers.

-- Wisdom has reached base via a hit in eight games this year (of 14 played), and had multiple hits in five of those games.
+- He has hit a home run in 40.0% of his games this year, and 12.9% of his plate appearances.

-- Wisdom has picked up an RBI in 50.0% of his games this year, with two or more RBI in 21.4% of his games.
-He has also produced three or more runs in two contests.
+- Wisdom has picked up an RBI in seven games this season (46.7%), with two or more RBI in three of those games (20.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.